home / skills / tkersey / dotfiles / puff

 ## Overview

 Use this skill to launch Codex Cloud tasks without blocking the local CLI session.
-Use the bundled wrapper to submit work, detach status watchers, and retain logs/results for later diff/apply actions.
+Use `run_puff_tool` to prefer the Zig CLI with script fallback, submit work, detach status watchers, and retain logs/results for later diff/apply actions.

 ```bash